 It took quite a while before Parrish met this simple request and sent us signed copies of the three letters.

 This signature looks reasonably similar to one I could find of Parrish on a “Public Reprimand – with Conditions” from the Florida Bar (October 2015).
-But notice that the font of the quasi signature is now different than in the original letter I received (this looks like Script mt).
+But notice that the font of the quasi-signature is now different than in the original letter I received (this looks like Script mt).
 There are more discrepancies between the signed copies we received and the originals.
 Parrish probably couldn’t sign an actual copy, because he has never possessed one.
-My guess is that after our request for authentication mr. S. had to sent him a document with the letters sent to us (in text, not even a pdf) and that Parrish had to print those again on his own stationary without noticing that his office computers lack some fonts mr. S. had used.
+My guess is that after our request for authentication mr. S. had to send him a document with the letters sent to us (in text, not even a pdf) and that Parrish had to print those again on his own stationary without noticing that his office computers lack some fonts mr. S. had used.
 It all looks very clumsy.

 My answer to the complaints

 But okay, now at least it was clear that Parrish took responsibility for the letter, we decided to send him decent answers.
-Dr. Jan Willem Nienhuys, secretary of Skepsis, did this on paper and he used several pages to eloquently explain why the concept of the Santilli Telescope must be seen as utter nonsense and also explained that in the letter from Fortis Law some crucial articles of the Dutch law are left out, exactly those which deal with the exemptions and allow me to legally write what I did without being defamatory or libelous.
+Dr. Jan Willem Nienhuys, secretary of Skepsis, did this on paper and he used several pages to eloquently explain why the concept of the Santilli Telescope must be seen as utter nonsense and also explained that in the letter from Fortis Law some crucial articles of the Dutch law are left out, exactly those which deal with the exemptions and allow me to legally write what I did without being defamatory or libellous.

 I myself replied as follows: